josephwoodward/chaosproxy/README.md

 ## Coming soon

 - Ability to target requests based on HTTP request methods (GET, POST etc)
-- HTTP endpoint allowing you to post behaviour changes to your Chaos Kitten
+- HTTP endpoint allowing you to post behaviour changes to Chaos Proxy
+- Dashboard allowing you to visualise traffic flowing through proxy and matching behaviours
 - Set behaviour rules to activate/deactivate between certain dates and times
 - Watch for config file changes
 - Tests!